hakamir/process_3D_position/README.md

 It is also possible to run each node one by one with this following commands:

 - Use Realsense package for D435 and T265 cameras: `roslaunch realsense2_camera rs_d400_and_t_265.launch`
-- Detection : `python yolo_madnet/scripts/detection.py`
+- Detection : `python detection.py`
-- Distance estimation (MADNet) : `python yolo_madnet/scripts/madnet.py`
+- Distance estimation (MADNet) : `python madnet.py`
-- Post-processing : `python yolo_madnet/scripts/post_process.py`
+- Post-processing : `python post_process.py`
-- Create area for objects : `python data_processing/scripts/areaMaker.py`
+- Create area for objects : `python areaMaker.py`
-- Publish area to be visualize in rviz : `python data_processing/scripts/visualizer.py`
+- Publish area to be visualized in rviz : `python visualizer.py`

 ## Requirements: